Guides

 Quick Answer

-Do not walk into a boss route because you found a clue.
-Prepare first:
+Do not walk into a boss route just because you found a clue.
+Romestead boss progress should follow a clean order:

 | Prep | Why it matters |